rust-lang/rustc-dev-guide/src/hir-typeck/expectations.md

 In reality, we perform it (at least) twice: First, at eager evaluation points, and secondly "at the end" when those constraints have been collected.

 `Expectations` are a piece of type inference state we maintain for the cases where we need to eagerly infer the types of expressions rather than leave them to the end.
+They allow us to "ask questions" of the form "hey, we're expecting this term to have this type, is this true?"

 ## Eager Type Inference